NxPKG/khulnasoft-docs/content/images/cloudflare-images/serve-images/_index.md

 * `083eb7b2-5392-4565-b69e-aff66acddd00` is the image ID; you can also use [Custom IDs](/images/cloudflare-images/upload-images/custom-id) instead of the generated ID.
 * `public` is the variant name.

-When a client requests an image, Cloudflare Images will pick the optimal format.
+When a client requests an image, Khulnasoft Images will pick the optimal format.
 This is determined by client headers and the image type.
 Refer to [Adaptive optimized format delivery](/images/cloudflare-images/serve-images/adaptive-images-format/) for more information.